daverodgman/linux-next/Documentation/admin-guide/cgroup-v2.rst

 	root to change.
 On read, the "cpuset.sched.partition" file can show the following values.

-	"0"  Not a partition root
+	"normal" - Normal cpuset, not a partition root "partition" - Partition root
-	"1"  Partition root
-	"-1" Erroneous partition root
+	"partition invalid" - Invalid partition root

 	It is a partition root if the first 2 partition root conditions above are true and at least one CPU from "cpuset.cpus" is granted by the parent cgroup.

-	A partition root can become an erroneous partition root if none of CPUs requested in "cpuset.cpus" can be granted by the parent cgroup or the parent cgroup is no longer a partition root.
+	A partition root can become an invalid partition root if none of the CPUs requested in "cpuset.cpus" can be granted by the parent cgroup or the parent cgroup is no longer a partition root.
 In this case, it is not a real partition even though the restriction of the first partition root condition above will still apply.
 All the tasks in the cgroup will be migrated to the nearest ancestor partition.

-	An erroneous partition root can be transitioned back to a real partition root if at least one of the requested CPUs can now be granted by its parent.
+	An invalid partition root can be transitioned back to a real partition root if at least one of the requested CPUs can now be granted by its parent.
 In this case, the tasks will be migrated back to the newly created partition.
-Clearing the partition flag of an erroneous partition root is always allowed even if child cpusets are present.
+Converting an invalid partition root back to "normal" is always allowed even if child cpusets are present.

 Device controller